patonlab/DvTE/README.md

   <img src="./DvTE.png" alt="Description" width="800">
 </div>

-[Under Development]

 ## Synopsis:

-Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following preprint (Link).
+Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following publication (Link).

 The code is based on two main packages: